ChameleonCloud/docs/source/technical/experiments/daypass.rst

 .. _daypass:

-Daypass: Temporary Access for Reproduction
+Daypass: temporary access for reproduction
 ===========================================

 Normally, only Chameleon users with active allocations are able to launch and